What Is CPC: A Definition Of Cost-Per-Click Advertising

 When a CPC is too low, you may be missing out on opportunities in the marketplace.
 Bid adjustments may generate more desired actions and accelerate the growth of your overall marketing strategy.

-ultimately, the question is not what is CPC, but what are the right metrics to measure success in your go-to-market strategy.
+Ultimately, the question is not what is CPC, but what are the right metrics to measure success in your go-to-market strategy.

 Interested in learning more key digital marketing formulas?